MatthewBehrens/X-corp_Rails_Theme/README.md

 Hey all!

-So I was working with a client and he wanted me to build just a simple company website page, but eventually wanted to scale it to have users/database info.
+So I was working with a client and he wanted me to build just a simple company website page, but eventually wanted to scale it to have users/database stuff, eventually turning it into a web app.

 Instead of just building static html pages for him and having to scrap those once he did wanted to scale it, I decided to just start the whole project in Rails first and scale it as needed.